joomla/joomla-framework/docs/analysis.md

 -   Uncomment the php block and include the "JTEST\_HTTP\_STUB" const.

--   The default file path for the const assumes that you have checked out the Joomla Platform to the web root of your test environment inside a folder named "joomla-platform".
+-   The default file path for the const assumes that you have checked out the Joomla Framework to the web root of your test environment inside a folder named "joomla-platform".
 If this is not the case, you can change the path to suit your environment and, if need be, copy the file from its default location to be available within your